ommmirage/Project_H/README.md

 # Description #

-Project H is a turn-based strategy game.
+Project H is a turn-based strategy game written on Unity engine.

 # Implemented features #